2018 Fellowship Program

 Each year, the Society for Scholarly Publishing (SSP) awards students and early-career professionals with a highly competitive Fellowship.
 Students of publishing, librarianship, and information science, together with early-career professionals in the first four years of employment in the scholarly communications industry, are invited to apply for one of 12 Fellowships that SSP will award in the spring.
 The application will be open for the month of February, so if you meet the requirements below, click here to participate.

-The Fellowship lasts for one year and begins at the SSP Annual Meeting– to be held in Boston, MA, in 2017–the Fellowship program will support and nurture students and early-career professionals who are eager to develop their skills and learning experiences within the scholarly publishing community by attending informational sessions and networking with industry professionals.
+The Fellowship lasts for one year and begins at the SSP Annual Meeting – to be held in Chicago, IL, May 30 to June 1, 2018.
+The Fellowship program supports and nurtures students and early-career professionals who are eager to develop their skills and learning experiences within the scholarly publishing community by attending informational sessions and networking with industry professionals.

 SSP Fellowship Benefits

 Successful applicants will be named 2018 SSP Fellows and receive the following:

 - Complimentary SSP membership for the calendar year in which they become a Fellow;

 - Discounted SSP membership for two additional years;

 - Assignment of an industry expert Mentor, with opportunities to communicate via e-mail and telephone throughout the year, and in person at the Annual Meeting;

 - Facilitated quarterly teleconferences with other Fellowship recipients and Fellowship Mentors;

 - Fellowship meet-up and networking event at the Annual Meeting for current and former Fellows and travel grant alumni;